 - Call lights: Use the call light button to contact your care team.
-We aim to respond within five minutes.
+We aim to respond within 10 minutes.
 If we did not meet that goal, ask to talk to the charge nurse.
-For your safety, please do not get up without a staff member at your side. - Safety/comfort rounds: For your safety and comfort, a member of your care team will be checking in with you at least once an hour.
-We will ask how you are doing, if you are having any pain and whether you need to go to the bathroom. - Bedside report: When the nurse's shift has ended, they will introduce you to the nurse taking over your care.
-Together, we can review what happened during the past shift and ask any questions.
+For your safety, please do not get up without a staff member at your side.

+- Safety/comfort rounds: For your safety and comfort, a member of your care team will be checking in with you at least once an hour.
+We will ask how you are doing, if you are having any pain and whether you need to go to the bathroom.

+- Bedside report: When the nurse's shift

+has ended, they will introduce you to the

+nurse taking over your care.
+Together,

+you and your assigned nurses can review

+what happened during the past shift and

+address any questions or concerns

-Physician visit: Your doctor will generally see you once each day.
+- Physician visit: Your doctor will generally see you once each day.
 Your nurse has a clear understanding of your condition, your treatments and the doctor's orders.
 Feel free to ask your nurse any questions you may have.
 If you would like the nurse to contact your doctor with a specific question, just ask.